NullArray/PyCat/README.md

 PyCat.py -t 192.168.0.1 -p 5555 -l -u=c:\\target.exe
 ```

-This tool was inspired by Black Hat Python and i plan on expanding it further in the future.
+This tool was by in large inspired by Black Hat Python and i plan on expanding it further in the future.